Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST)

 Location/Institution: Three Catholic schools in New York City, NY

-This study used the same sample as Young et al. (2006).
+The study used the same sample as Young et al. (2006).
 The purpose of the study was to examine the efficacy of Interpersonal Psychotherapy-Adolescent Skills Training (IPT-AST) for adolescents with depression in comparison to group programs that are typically delivered in school settings.
 Participants were randomly assigned to receive IPT-AST or school counseling (SC).
 Measures utilized include the Center for Epidemiologic Studies Depression Scale (CES-D), the Conflict Behavior Questionnaire (CBQ), the Kiddie Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present and Lifetime version (K-SADS-PL), and the Children's Global Assessment Scale (CGAS).
-Results indicate that adolescents in IPT–AST showed significantly greater reductions in mother–child conflict.
+Results indicate that adolescents in IPT–AST showed significantly greater reductions in mother–child conflict at postintervention and throughout the 12-month follow-up period.
 Baseline mother–child conflict moderated the programs’ effects on depression symptoms.
-Adolescents in IPT–AST who had high baseline conflict showed significantly greater decreases in depression symptoms than adolescents in SC who had high conflict.
+Overall, although adolescents in both interventions improved substantially on the CES-D, the amount of improvement for IPT–AST was much larger.
+Results also indicated that baseline mother–child conflict moderated the effects of the intervention on adolescents’ depression symptoms.
+Among adolescents with greater conflict at baseline, IPT–AST was significantly more effective at reducing depression symptoms than SC.
+In fact, it was the adolescents with high baseline conflict who showed the biggest improvements in depression within the IPT–AST condition.
 Among those adolescents with low baseline conflict, the difference between the two interventions was not significant.
 Limitations include small sample size, unbalanced randomization that resulted in less students in the SC group, using only adolescent reports of mother-child conflict, and the majority of the sample was Hispanic and female.

 Length of controlled postintervention follow-up: 3, 6, and 12 months.